Manishearth/manishearth.github.io/source/drafts/gc.md

 All mutation goes through autogenerated accessors, so the crate has a little more control over traffic through the GC.

-Garbage collection typically happens after a heap session is over, you can pin types across heap sessions using `FrozenGcRef<T>`, which provides a separate refcounted root type.
+<s>Garbage collection typically happens after a heap session is over, you can pin types across heap sessions using `FrozenGcRef<T>`, which provides a separate refcounted root type.</s>

+Heap sessions allow for the heap to moved around, even sent to other threads, and their lifetime prevents heap objects from being mixed between sessions (TBD is this generativity?).

+TBD explain how the GC works here.

  [cell-gc]: https://github.com/jorendorff/cell-gc
  [jorendorff]: https://github.com/jorendorff/